 For most of you, this is not new information and it is likely you have seen the traditional recommendations on how to collect past due invoices.
 This may include a second copy of the invoice, a phone call or email, collection agents, small claims court, and sometimes hiring an attorney.
 To be clear, these ideas can be useful tools in ensuring that you get paid.
 However, I would like to propose some additional ideas on keeping your accounts receivable from having past due invoices.

 What I would like for you to consider is how you treat accounts receivable, before they become accounts receivable.
 We find that surprisingly few businesses take this approach:

-- Request that the potential customer sign a personal guarantee as part of the credit application.
-This insures the customer is personally liable even if his business fails.
+- Request that the potential customer signs a personal guarantee as part of the credit application.
+This ensures the customer is personally liable even if his business fails.